Article Badge Image

 Collision and comprehensive will be required if you have a loan on your vehicle.

-Since both collision and comprehensive provide for reimbursement for the repair of your vehicle, the lender will require those coverages to protect the value of your vehicle.
+Since both collision and comprehensive provide for reimbursement for the repair of your vehicle, the lender will require those coverages to protect the value of your car.

-After all, if the vehicle is damaged, either in a moving accident or while parked, the value of the vehicle will fall or disappear completely if it isn’t fully repaired.
+After all, if the vehicle is damaged, either in a moving accident or while parked, the value of the car will fall or disappear entirely if it isn’t fully repaired.

 Lenders require comprehensive and collision to protect their security in your vehicle, which acts as collateral for the loan it secures.

-Even in New Hampshire, which is the only state in the US that does not require auto insurance coverage, lenders have the right to require borrowers to get full coverage, including collision and comprehensive.
+Even in New Hampshire, the only state in the U.S. that does not require auto insurance coverage, lenders have the right to require borrowers to get full range, including collision and comprehensive.

 Good to Have Even if They Aren’t Required?